10+ Long-Haul Flight Essentials AND USEFUL TIPS FOR A LONG FLIGHT AND CONNECTION

 You can either get a inflatable neck pillow to save some space in your luggage plus it's very lightweight or regular soft ones.
 It can also be used during your connections or bus rides.
 They come in different sizes, colours, and prices.

 Also, don't forget the eye mask.
 Invest on a good one, they are very useful not only during the flight but on the connections too.
 Block those bright lights and get your beauty sleep wherever airport and flight you are in.

-I have two scarves, one for my head or neck when I get chilly and another that is big enough to be a skirt or blanket.
+I have two scarves, one for my head or neck when I get chilly and another that is big enough to be a skirt, towel or blanket.
 Both of the weigh almost nothing.
 Make sure to pack them, the big scarf will be great during your connection flight.

 Now, the best idea is to have all these essentials in one place or an arm's reach.
 Some airplanes do have a hook where you can hang your jacket.
 Take advantage of this and get a jacket with pockets.
 You can fit almost anything you need even a laptop.
 Find out which is the best travel jacket based on our comparison.

-Hand and face cream and lip balm - do you know that the air in the airplanes dry out your skin?
-Solve this by bringing these essentials
+Do you know that the air in the aeroplanes dry out your skin?
+Solve this by bringing these essentials.

 ENTERTAINMENT FOR LONG-HAUL FLIGHTS & CONNECTIONS